 How to Transition Your Skincare Routine for Each Season

-Your skin is a living, dynamic organ that responds to the environment more than most people realize.
-While many stick to the same skincare routine year-round, that approach ignores a major factor in your skin’s health: the climate.
+Your skin is a dynamic part of you that responds to the environment more than most people realize.
+While many stick to the same skincare routine year-round, that approach ignores a major factor in your skin’s comfort and appearance: the climate.

-Each season brings its own set of challenges—from winter dryness and windburn to summer humidity and UV damage.
-Learning how to transition your skincare routine for each seasons can make the difference between irritated skin and a glowing complexion all year round.
+Each season brings its own set of challenges: from winter dryness and windburn to summer humidity and changes caused by sun exposure to the skin’s appearance.
+Learning how to transition your skincare routine for each seasons can make the difference between uncomfortable skin and a glowing complexion all year round.

 In this article, you’ll discover how temperature, humidity, and seasonal habits affect your skin, and how to adjust your routine accordingly.
 You’ll also learn which products to swap, which to keep, and how to build a skincare plan that protects your skin all year long.

-Many people blame the wrong product when their skin starts acting up — but the real issue is often timing.
+Many people blame the wrong product when their skin starts acting up, but the real issue is often timing.
 That rich, nourishing cream that kept your skin soft in winter?
-It might clog your pores once summer hits.
+It may feel too heavy once summer hits.
 The foaming cleanser that controlled oil in July?
-It could leave your skin feeling tight and irritated in January.
+It could leave your skin feeling tight and uncomfortable in January.

 How Seasonal Changes Affect Your Skin